jaguililla/sabina/site/content/reference.md

 * Commit format: the preferred commit format (through it is not enforced) would have:

-    - type: can be any of: feat, fix, refactor, doc, test (lowercased)
-    - module: any module of the application, or tha application itself (in lowercase)
-    - title:
+    - Summary: small summary of the change.
+In imperative form.
-    - Description: a more complete description of the issue
+    - Description: a more complete description of the issue.
+It is optional.
-    - issue #id:
+    - issue #id: task Id.
+Optional.

-        type(module): title
+        Summary

         Description